TheJacksonLaboratory/microbiome-workshop-2019/_posts/2018-11-16-Analysing-mWGS-data.markdown

 Most common approaches for quantifying bacteria with mWGS data involve mapping reads to databases of reference genes or genomes.
-Relative abundance of a single taxon can then be compared across samples by<br>
+Relative abundance of a single taxon can then be compared across samples by:<br>
 1.  counting the number of reads mapped to its reference sequence within each sample, and
 2. [normalizing][chan-normalization] counts to account for differences in sequencing effort (i.e. total number of reads generated) for each sample.
 <br>

-Similarly, relative abundance of two different taxa can be compared within a sample by<br>
+Similarly, relative abundance of two different taxa can be compared within a sample by:<br>
 1. counting the number of reads mapped to each reference sequence, and
 2. normalizing to account for differences in reference sequence length.